shejialuo/MIT_6.858-sp20/docs/README.md

 The most tricky part is to add a record in the directory, we should update the memory part but also the disk part.
 It is not hard.

+### tables.py

+`tables.py` define the `Itable` class to represent the itable, it will holding a mapping from i-number to the inode.
+And there are many auxiliary functions:

++ `resolve`: this function accepts the `<principal, i-number>` pair.
+It will resolve it to the inode.
++ `modmap`: this function is complicated.
+Omit.

+### fs.py

+Actually, this part is really tedious.
+I omit.